Roxanne Reid

 By Roxanne Reid

-Once a tiny fishing village, Hermanus, just a 90-minute drive east of Cape Town, is now a bustling seaside town with fabulous Hermanus accommodation and tons of things to do.
-Think wine tasting, whale-watching, hiking and long white beaches.
-Here’s my pick of 15 things to do in Hermanus on the Cape Whale Coast, South Africa.
+Once a tiny fishing village, Hermanus – just over a 90-minute drive south-east of Cape Town – is now a bustling seaside town with a range of accommodation in all price brackets and tons of things to do.
+Think wine tasting, good restaurants and art galleries, whale-watching, hiking and long white beaches.
+Here’s my pick of 17 things to do in Hermanus on the Cape Whale Coast, South Africa.

 1. Go beer tasting

-[Updated February 2020] In Hermanus itself, try The Brewery in the Hemel-en-Aarde Village.
-Try a tasting tray of five varieties from lager and pale ale to brown ale and stout.
-For those who don't love beer, there are two gins on tap too, or you can order from their wine list.
+In Hermanus itself, try The Brewery in the Hemel-en-Aarde Village.
+Order a tasting tray of five varieties from lager and pale ale to pilsener and stout.
+For those who don’t love beer, order from the wine list or choose from a selection of spirits, non-alcoholic drinks and milkshakes.
 Hungry?
-Enjoy a meal, from salads and burgers to pork belly and mussels.
+Enjoy a meal, from salads, pizzas, sushi and burgers to pork belly and mussels.

 2. Visit a museum

-One of my favourite things to do in Hermanus is to visit its museums.
-The Old Harbour is an open-air museum below the main square, which depicts the history of the fishing and whaling industry around Hermanus.
-See some restored old fishing boats, the jetty and the tables where fish was cut up, as well as indoor displays in stone buildings where fishing shacks used to stand in days gone by.
+Don’t miss a visit to the museums in Hermanus.
+The Old Harbour is an open-air museum below the main square that depicts the history of the fishing and whaling industry around Hermanus (see the intro photo).
+See some restored old fishing boats, the jetty and the tables where fish was gutted and cleaned, as well as indoor displays in stone buildings where fishing shacks used to stand in days gone by.

 The whale museum has interesting displays on types of whales (e.g. baleen, toothed), different species, whale sense, echolocation, how they feed, and actions like spyhopping, breaching and lobtailing.
 A southern right whale skeleton hangs above everything, with displays to show its internal organs and bones.
 It’s fascinating to see that the flipper consists of a humerus, radius, ulna and phalanges, just like the human arm and hand.